 - Bedfordwell Road has a resolution to grant planning permission, subject to Section 106 agreement, for 100 new homes.
-The scheme is now at a 'shovel ready' stage, pending a viable business case - Biddenden Close The Council exchanged contracts with the Eastbourne Community Land Trust (CLT) in February 2022 to bring forward 5 x new affordable homes for the town - The Former Magistrates Court site proposal for 35 new affordable homes, currently awaiting presentation to a future Planning Committee - Victoria Mansions The repair and restoration programme to this key town centre asset continues to progress positively.
+The scheme is now at a 'shovel ready' stage, pending a viable business case - Biddenden Close The Council exchanged contracts with the Eastbourne Community Land Trust (CLT) in February 2022 to bring forward 5 x new affordable homes for the town - The Former Magistrates Court site at the pre-planning stage, an application will be submitted in 2024 for the redevelopment of the site for 30 flats.